madhusudhankonda/azure-handson/README.md

     "outputs": {}
 }
 ```
+As you can see, the template file has a schema, version, variables, rosources and outputs.

 > When you create any resource via Portal, at the final step before creating, Portal provides a chance to download the template for that file - this template consists of relevant instructions to Azure Resource Manager to execute those instructions, as shown in the following image:

 <img width="540" alt="image" src="https://user-images.githubusercontent.com/1698230/225843770-60321bf4-cd02-4ea0-9603-87e50ec17d97.png">

+## Templates with parameters

+The above template has hard coded values such as `location` and `name` in the template itself.
+While this is permissable, not extensible.

+We can instead enhance the template file by providing the parameters.
+The [no-params-file](https://github.com/madhusudhankonda/azure-handson/blob/main/arm-templates/new-resource-no-params.json) is available in the repository for your reference.

+Check the next section how we can pass the parameters to CLI

 ## ARM Templates Editor